Reading & Writing Center

 - The host tutor reserves the right to terminate a session at any time.

-- Have your study materials ready, as tutors do not have access to textbooks at this time.
+- Have your study materials ready, as tutor's textbook access is limited at this time.

 - Remember that tutors are not instructors and will not conduct lectures.